jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-### What you can echo?
+### What can you echo?

-echo method on terminal instance if versatile, you can call echo with following:
+The `echo` method of the terminal instance is versatile; you can call `echo` with the following:
 * string
 * array of strings
 * any other value that can have toString method (so also numbers or boolean that are boxed in Number object or any custom object that have toString method).
 * Promise that resolve to any of the above

-Limitations you can't call echo with array of other values only array of strings and JavaScript objects are printed as `[object Object]` (Because this what's returned by toString method), but this may change and new printing objects may be introduced in the future.
+A limitation is that you can't call `echo` with an array of other values, only an array of strings.
+And JavaScript objects are printed as `[object Object]` (because this what's returned by the toString method), but this may change and new printing objects may be introduced in the future.

 ### Greetings